From Grassmannian to Simplicial High-Dimensional Expanders: Acknowledgments

 \section{Acknowledgments}

 The author thanks Ran Tessler for numerous helpful discussions and suggestions over the course of this work.
-The author also thanks Omar Alrabiah, Dan Karliner, Siqi Liu, Sidhanth Mohanty, and Venkat Guruswami for helpful discussions, and thanks Omar Alrabiah and Sidhanth Mohanty for helping improve the presentation of this paper.
+The author also thanks Omar Alrabiah, Venkat Guruswami, Dan Karliner, Siqi Liu, Sidhanth Mohanty, and Salil Vadhan for helpful discussions, and thanks Omar Alrabiah, Sidhanth Mohanty, and Salil Vadhan for helping improve the presentation of this paper.

 The author is supported by a National Science Foundation Graduate Research Fellowship under Grant No.~DGE 2146752.